 Starlink for construction sites and temporary deployments

 For construction sites or project deployments that relocate every few months, Starlink has a genuine advantage over cellular bonding solutions: it does not depend on nearby tower infrastructure.
 A cellular bonding setup in a remote area with one weak carrier performing at 5 to 15 Mbps will consistently underperform.
 Starlink's setup-to-connectivity time is under 30 minutes, hardware is transportable, and Roam plans allow pausing between active project periods.
-The practical tradeoff is dish placement: straightforward on a flat open site and genuinely difficult on a dense urban construction site surrounded by cranes and adjacent buildings.
+The practical tradeoff is dish placement, straightforward on a flat open site and genuinely difficult on a dense urban construction site surrounded by cranes and adjacent buildings.

 Image Credit: Leonardo AI